 Essential Details You Need to Know about the Average Car Battery Life

 The issue of car battery life is an important one for all car owners.
 While it’s a whole different story in the case of hybrids and electric vehicles, internal combustion engines depend heavily on robust car batteries, which are still as much of a necessity for a vehicle as they were 80 years ago.
 Modern day car batteries last longer, need less maintenance and malfunction less frequently.
 Just remember, though, that any battery that goes through multiple charge/discharge cycles (like the battery in your laptop or phone) will begin to weaken and degrade with time.
 With this in mind, it’s extremely important to remain aware of the average life span for your car battery and take all the necessary precautions to extend its life as much as possible.
+Which battery is right for your vehicle.

 Your Battery Might Not Be Dead